guettli/intranets/README.md

 No, please avoid spaces.
 Sooner or later Term "X" will get explained twice.
 Once space-D1 and once space-D2.
 Now an employee of department D3 wants to learn about "X".
 What should he do?

-This "peace" you get with spaces, will get [information silos](https://en.wikipedia.org/wiki/Information_silo).
+This "peace" you get with spaces, will lead to [information silos](https://en.wikipedia.org/wiki/Information_silo).

 Next argument against spaces: Imagine you are new at the company and you realize that there is no page up to now for "foo".